cracked2626/Flutter-Web-Multi-Image-Picker-Uploading-image-to-Firestore-in-web-/README.md

 # flutter_web_firebase

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+A new Flutter project which helps in picking multiimages in flutter web and upload those images to firestore.

 A few resources to get you started if this is your first Flutter project: